dagster-io/dagster/docs/docs-beta/docs/tutorial/dagster-project-setup.md

 ## What you'll learn

 - Setting up a Dagster project with the recommended project structure
-- Creating Assets and using Resources to connect to external systems
-- Adding metadata to your assets
-- Building dependencies between assets
-- Running a pipeline by materializing assets
-- Adding schedules, sensors, and partitions to your assets

 ## Step 1: Create Dagster Project Files